 I really am called Miranda, although I tend to use my middle name instead.
 Shakespeare is an important influence on my life and in 2011 I completed a part-time MA, based in Stratford-upon-Avon, in Shakespeare and Theatre.
 My dissertation blended this interest with my work as a children’s librarian – I chose to look at the way the great playwright is presented to children as a character in historical novels.

 What else?
-Well, I love reading about history, particularly the early modern and Romantic periods, I grow a lot of fruit and make it into jam and chutney, I love cooking, and I’m gradually walking the 630 mile South West Peninsula Coast Path in England with my OH.
-I have a son living in London who will shortly be embarking on a PhD in Continental Philosophy and a duaghter in Edinburgh studying German and Scandinavian Studies.
+Well, I love reading about history, particularly the early modern and Romantic periods, I’m gradually walking the 630 mile South West Peninsula Coast Path in England with my OH.
+I have a son living in London working on a PhD in Continental Philosophy and a duaghter in Copenhagen studying Marketing.
 I live in the north of England with my partner John, who combines part-time academic work with a business startup in the biomedical field, and a neurotic cat.

 Until last year I worked for for a small Academy Trust setting up libraries in primary schools.
 I blog about what I’ve read, where I’ve been, what I’ve been watching, you know, that sort of thing.
 Mostly Shakespeare, Doctor Who and Cornwall (the further west, the better).

 Favourite activity – Coast Path Walking (summer).
 Knitting by the fire (winter)

 Favourite Book – His Dark Materials, Philip Pullman

 Favourite Aspirational Role Model – Tove Jansson’s Moominmamma

 Favourite Shakespeare Performance – Anthony Sher as Prospero, RSC 2009